Nictiz/HL7-mappings/hl7_2_ada/hl7/README.txt

 This contains resources for generic conversions of HL7v3 messages/CDA to a relatively simple dataset xml format in response type transactions.

 ===Release Notes===
-2021-06-30
+2021-08-04
+* Add a check for valid booleans based on input where value=0 was sent.
+Will terminate processing if invalid boolean is found 2021-06-30
 * MM-2251 Fixed a problem in handling multiple telecom elements of the same type (phone or email) 2020-08-15